2022 European Men's Handball Championship qualification

 The 2022 European Men's Handball Championship qualification was a handball competition organized by the European Handball Federation (EHF) to determine 20 of the 24 men's national teams competing in the 2022 European Men's Handball Championship final tournament.
 They joined the other four teams already qualified: Hungary and Slovakia, as final tournament co-hosts, and Spain and Croatia, who finished in the top two positions in the previous championship.
+Those four played in the EHF Euro Cup.

 This qualification competition was being disputed by a total of 40 national teams in three phases between January 2019 and May 2021.

 Qualification system

 The campaign was split into two distinct qualification phases and a relegation round.

 Qualification phase 1 comprises teams which didn't participate at the 2020 EHF Euro qualification Phase 2.
 The two best teams advanced to the relegation round.

 In the relegation round, the two teams that advanced from phase 1 were joined by the highest ranked European team at the 2019 IHF Emerging Nations Championship and they faced the three lowest ranked fourth-placed teams from the 2020 EHF Euro qualification.
 Three winners of those elimination matches advanced to the qualification phase 2.

 Qualification phase 2 comprised three winners from the relegation round along with 29 teams which participated at either the 2020 EHF Euro or the qualification phase 2.